 Stroll across the Ponte Vecchio, admire Michelangelo’s David, and lose yourself in the Uffizi Gallery’s masterpieces.

 I have traveled from Rome Italy to Florence Italy and back multiple times.
-I highly recommend taking the train for its speed and comfort, especially if it is your first time in Italy.
+I highly recommend taking the Rome trains to Florence for their speed and comfort, especially if it is your first time in Italy.
 The scenic views from the window are a bonus.

 If you have extra time and want to explore more of Italy, renting a car and driving through the countryside stopping at small villages is so fun.